 As well as price, the big difference with reusable straws is the way they look and feel – some straw users may prefer the feel of a metal straw over bamboo, for example.

 We've also included prices for paper straws below.
 These aren't reusable, but they are better for the environment as they're biodegradable.

 Predictably, many of these products can be found cheapest online if you shop at Amazon.
 But we've also included the cheapest in-store prices at the big high street and supermarket chains where possible – useful if you don't want to wait for delivery.

 Cheapest disposable paper straws

-Although these are only designed to be used once, biodegradable paper straws are more eco-friendly than plastic ones.
+Although these are only designed to be used once, biodegradable paper straws are more eco-friendly than plastic ones – as the Government found in its impact assessment.
 They're one of the cheapest alternatives when you look at cost per straw, though if you're a regular straw user, you might want to 'invest' in something longer-lasting.
-Here's the cheapest we found:
+Here are the cheapest we found:

 - 150 paper straws – £4.99 at Lakeland* (3p each)

 - 50 paper straws – £1.75 at Asda* (4p each)

 - 100 paper straws – £3.49 at Amazon* (4p each)